AksaGhani/Web-Dev-lights/README.md

 ### **Application Fact Sheet:**
-The application is very simple to use and contains features such as buttons to make navigation within the website application easier for the user.
+The application is very simple to use and contains features to make navigation within the website easier for the user.
+The aim of this project is to act as a sample web application where the user is able to visit the four main pages: Home, About, Game and Legend.